CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 !!!
 Note
     Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) (subject: Sensitive Data).
-We can support you in your Desktop customization.
+We can support you in your Desktop customisation.